MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing.md

     When Live Unit Testing is paused, your coverage visualization does not appear in the editor, but all the data that was collected is preserved.
 To resume Live Unit Testing, select **Continue** from the Live Unit Testing menu.
 Live Unit Testing does the necessary work to catch up with all the edits that have been made while it was paused, and updates the glyphs appropriately.

 - **Stop**, to completely stop Live Unit Testing.
-Live Unit Testing discards all data that it has collected
+Live Unit Testing discards all data that it has collected.

 - **Reset Clean**, which stops Live Unit Testing, deletes persisted data, and restarts Live Unit Testing.